jackbsteinberg/std-toast/README.md

 and scenarios involving multiple toasts need special handling.
 [Not all libraries account for these subtleties](./study-group/).
-By providing a built-in toast control that fully handles these aspects, we can level up the typical toast experience for users of the web.
+By providing a built-in toast control that fully handles these aspects, we can level up the typical toast experience for both developers and users of the web.

 Finally,
 the ecosystem can benefit from a shared understanding of how to create and style toasts.